Our Board

 Catherine Grenier

-Catherine has also developed major skills in communications as a junior newspaper columnist, public speaker, event host and acting in advertising.
+Catherine has also developed major skills in communications as a junior newspaper columnist, public speaker, event host, and acting in advertising.
 She is perfectly bilingual.
-Her passions include cooking, Netflix, traveling and, yes, shopping.
-Catherine has a four year old daughter, Ellie and a golden doodle named Zoe.
+Her passions include cooking, Netflix, traveling, and, yes, shopping.
+Catherine has a four-year-old daughter, Ellie and a golden doodle named Zoe.

-She is proud to be a part of an organization that helps empower women and brings justice to our community.
+She is proud to be a part of an organization that helps empower women, and brings justice to our community.

 Amanda Minutti

 Amanda Minutti is a chartered professional accountant at Baker Tilly SNT LLP.
-She received her Bachelors in Management and Organizational Studies and went on to receive her CPA, CA designation in 2010.
-She worked in Toronto as both an external and internal auditor before returning to her hometown of Sudbury in 2013.
-She is currently a manager in Baker Tilly SNT LLP’s audit and assurance practice, where she works with numerous not for profit and charity clients.
+She received her Bachelors in Management and Organizational Studies, and went on to receive her CPA, CA designation in 2010.
+She worked in Toronto as both an external and internal auditor before returning to her hometown of Sudbury, in 2013.
+She is currently a manager in Baker Tilly SNT LLP’s audit and assurance practice, where she works with numerous not-for-profit, and charity, clients.

 Derrick Flynn

-Derrick Flynn is the Founder and President of FlowMax DPF Inc., a diesel emissions solutions company committed to reducing greenhouse gas pollution through the use of clean air technologies in the highway truck, bus and off road equipment industry.
+Derrick Flynn is the Founder and President of FlowMax DPF Inc., a diesel-emissions solutions company committed to reducing greenhouse gas pollution through the use of clean air technologies in the highway truck, bus, and off-road equipment industry.

-Derrick has over 30 years of business development and executive management experience in multinational environments.
-Derrick is a proven leader with strong analytical, relationship management, team building and multi-disciplinary problem solving skills.
-He has built his reputation on a foundation of integrity and results oriented strategic thinking with a passionate commitment to serving his clients and colleagues needs and objectives.
-As a former college professor, Derrick is an effective oral and written communicator with a successful track record of developing innovative cost effective solutions while optimizing competitiveness and profitability.
-Working in a highly regulated environment, Derrick also has a demonstrated ability to successfully liaise and negotiate agreements, contracts, and resolve conflicts with employees, customers, regulatory and oversight agencies.
+He has built his reputation on a foundation of integrity, and results-oriented, strategic thinking with a passionate commitment to serving his clients’ and colleagues’ needs and objectives.
+As a former college professor, Derrick is an effective oral and written communicator, with a successful track record of developing innovative, cost-effective solutions, while optimizing competitiveness and profitability.
+Working in a highly regulated environment, Derrick also has a demonstrated ability to successfully liaise and negotiate agreements; and contracts, and resolve conflicts with employees, customers, regulatory and oversight agencies.

 Holly Ferguson

-Holly is currently a Community Social Service Worker in Nunavut, Canada specializing in children’s wellness and family violence.
-She has been in this role for almost two years and really enjoys life in Canada’s arctic territory.
+Holly is currently a Community Social Service Worker in Nunavut, Canada, specializing in children’s wellness and family violence.
+She has been in this role for almost two years, and really enjoys life in Canada’s arctic territory.

-Holly has a background working in the fight against Human Trafficking, on the front lines as well as doing educational speaking engagements to colleges and universities, police, social service agencies, and more.
+Holly has a background working in the fight against Human Trafficking, on the front lines, as well as doing educational speaking engagements to colleges and universities, police, social service agencies, and more.

 The recipient of 2015’s Social Action and Justice Award, Holly’s true passion is working alongside survivors, advocating and supporting them where they are at.